-Many job seekers have trouble figuring out what hobbies and interests to include on a resume.
+Many job seekers have trouble figuring out what hobbies and interests to list on a resume.
 Should you even include hobbies and interests on your resume?

 The answer is that it depends on where you are in your career and what your hobbies or interests are.
-This section could be an excellent way to show the employer you’re a good fit outside of the experience section.
+This section could be an excellent way to show the employer you’re a good fit outside of the professional skills and abilities section.

 By the end of this article you will know whether or not you should include them on your resume and how to include them effectively.